10 Subtle Signs of Disease Your Feet Can Reveal

 You notice: Ulcers that don’t heal

 It could be: Diabetes.
 Uncontrolled glucose levels can damage nerves and cause poor circulation, so blood doesn’t reach all areas of the body, including the feet.
-When blood doesn’t get to a wound caused by, say, irritating shoes, the skin doesn’t heal properly.
+When blood doesn’t get to a wound caused by irritating shoes, for example, the skin doesn’t heal properly, and that’s how diabetic blisters and ulcers can develop.
 “Many, many people with diabetes are diagnosed first because of foot problems,” says Reid.
 Other signs of diabetes may include persistent tingling or numbness of the feet.
-Ask your doctor about getting your blood sugar levels tested.
-Memorize these 12 foot care tips you should follow if you have diabetes.
+If you’re experiencing any of these symptoms, ask your doctor about getting your blood sugar levels tested.

 You notice: An enlarged, painful big toe

 It could be: Gout.
 Gorged on wine and steak?
 The painful aftermath could be gout, a type of arthritis that often affects the joint of the big toe.
-Foods high in purine, a chemical compound found in red meats, fish, and certain alcohol, can trigger an attack by raising levels of uric acid in the body.
+Foods high in purine—a chemical compound found in red meats, fish, and certain alcohol—can trigger an attack by raising levels of uric acid in the body.
 Uric acid is normally excreted through urine, but is overproduced or under-excreted in some people.
 “You’ll see the deposition of the uric acid in the joint, most commonly the big toe or the ankle,” says Bob Baravarian, DPM, a podiatric foot and ankle specialist at Providence Saint John’s Health Center in Santa Monica, California.
 “The patient will wake up with a hard, red, swollen joint.
 It’s extremely painful.”
 A doctor may prescribe anti-inflammatory drugs for short-term relief and medicines to reduce uric acid production.
 You may also need to follow a low-purine diet for long-term prevention.
+If it’s not gout, it could be one of these other possible causes of toe pain.

 You notice: Small, red lines under the toenail